Chickpeas | Benefits | Side Effects | Carbs | Keto | Hummus | Low-Carb Substitutes | Conclusion | FAQ | Studies

 Lectins bind viruses and bacteria and help them to cross the intestinal wall and reach organs (Dalla Pellegrina et al. 20094).

 In addition, lectins can cause inflammation (Freed 19995).

 Furthermore, lectins can bind to insulin and leptin receptors, ultimately leading to weight gain (Shechter 19836).

-The bottom line is that the supposedly healthy plant is not so healthy at all – especially if you want to lose weight.
+The bottom line is that the supposedly healthy plant is not so healthy, especially if you want to lose weight.

-How well chickpeas are suited for the keto diet, however, is determined by their net carbohydrates.
+However, how well chickpeas are suited for the keto diet is determined by their net carbohydrates.

 Carbs in Chickpeas